- Eligibility for Library Service

 - Fines are charged on all overdue materials:

-- Books, audio books, and magazines = $ .20 per day per item
+- Books, audio books, magazines and music = $ .20 per day per item

 - DVD`s = $1.00 per day per DVD

 - Canvas kids kit bags = $2.00 each day per day